DrJCampbell/init-rocker-renv/README.md

 1. Clone repository
 2. `cd` to the `init-rocker-renv` directory
-3. Build the R environment
+3. Build the R and jupyter python environment
   + To build the environment in the repo diectory type `make build`
   + To build and delpoy the environment to a different directory type `make build RHOME=[target direcory]`